shuntaak/shuntaak.github.io/_pages/cv.md

 Work Experience
 ======
 * Apr.
-2021 -- : Research fellowship for young scientists (DC1)
-  * Japan society for the promotion of science
-* Nov.
-2020 -- Mar.
+2021 -- Mar.
 2021: Technical assistant
-  * Gradiate school of engineering, the University of Tokyo
+  * Graduate school of engineering, the University of Tokyo
-* Dec.
-2018 -- Sep.
-2020: Research part-timer 2
-  * Center for brain science, RIKEN

 Teaching
 ======